Best Supplements for Hair Growth Support

 If collagen is appealing, see collagen peptides and our quality guide on collagen and heavy metals: what to check.

-What people often get wrong
+What do people often get wrong?

 • They treat all hair problems as vitamin problems.
 Many are not.